Leedehai/typst-physics/physica.typ

 }

 #let vectorbold(symbol) = __vector(symbol, none, true)
+/// A vector symbol with a bold letter: vb(a)
 #let vb = vectorbold

 #let vectorunit(symbol) = __vector(symbol, math.hat, true)
+/// A vector symbol with an hat on the top, usually for unit vectors: vu(a)
 #let vu = vectorunit

 // According to "ISO 80000-2:2019 Quantities and units — Part 2: Mathematics"
 // the vector notation should be either bold italic or non-bold italic accented
 // by a right arrow
 #let vectorarrow(symbol) = __vector(symbol, math.arrow, false)
+/// A vector symbol with an arrow on the top: va(a)
 #let va = vectorarrow

 #let grad = $bold(nabla)$